pedrodaniel10/SIRS/README.md

 Network and Computer Security Project - Medical Records

+## Introduction
+Health care institutions gather and store sensitive information from patients with the goal of providing the best care possible.
+The medical history of a patient is essential to allow correct diagnostic and help the clinical staff act in the shortest time possible.
+This information is highly sensitive and must be kept private for the responsible staff only.
+At the same time, the medical records should be accessible by any health care institution to ensure that a patient can be assisted anywhere.

+To guarantee data availability, health care institutions in the future might rely on data repositories accessible through the Internet.
+This poses a threat, since patient data can be accessed by unauthorized personnel.
+It is also extremely difficult to manage access to data using standard access control mechanisms due to the vast amounts of user, groups and patients and the constant adjustment in privileges that must be done to maintain patient’s confidentiality.

+In this topic we define a cloud-based system to store medical records.
+The records are available for a wide range of users, so the system provides a web interface to manage access privileges to the records.
+We use Atribute Based Access Control (ABAC) and the standard architecture XACML was implemented using [AuthzForce](https://github.com/authzforce/core).
+More information can be found in the report under **/docs**.

 ## Requirements
 You must have installed the following tools:
 - Maven 3.x.x